 Cayenne pepper can be sprinkled on just about anything.
 The only limits are your taste buds.
 Many enjoy it on their scrambled eggs.

-In Mexico cayenne pepper is very popular and they even have cayenne flavored ice cream!
+In Mexico this spice is very popular and they even have cayenne flavored ice cream!

 The most common use of cayenne peppers is in sauces.
 You can easily make your own homemade secret cayenne sauce recipe if you like to experiment.